Dog Training: 6 Tips to Using a Lure and Reward Method

 Choosing the Right Motivator

 The success of this training technique rides on the appeal of the motivator (or motivators) you choose for your dog.
 You need to choose something to serve as a motivator that will catch your dog’s interest so much that he’ll ignore distractions.
 For example, a tennis ball is a great motivator for a dog who loves to chase, retrieve, and carry around a tennis ball.
 Food treats are awesome for dogs who love food but be sure to watch the calories.
-The Honest Kitchen’s Quickies dog treats are small and just 1 calorie – a great training treat!
+The Honest Kitchen’s training treats are small and serve as a great treat for training!

 A friend has a chocolate Labrador Retriever who loves to shred cardboard boxes and a piece of cardboard works great for that dog.
 Sometimes it takes some trial and error to find the right motivator for your dog; just try a variety of things or treats until you come up with one or two things that get your dog excited and keep his attention.